damianruck/Cultural_foundations_of_modern_democracies/README.md

 If you make use of any of this code or data please cite: <insert citation>

 ## directories
-data - datasets needed to construct cultural value units

 R - R scripts

 python - Python scripts

 timeSeriesRegression - time series for each variable in .csv format (used for regressions)

+data - additional datasets needed to run results

 ## Get raw data